Zhuangzi (book): Manuscripts

-The Dunhuang manuscripts—discovered in the early 20th century by Wang Yuanlu, then obtained and analysed by the Hungarian-British explorer Aurel Stein and the French sinologist Paul Pelliot—contain numerous Zhuangzi fragments dating to the early Tang dynasty.
+The Dunhuang manuscripts—discovered in the early 20th century by Wang Yuanlu, then obtained and analyzed by the Hungarian-British explorer Aurel Stein and the French sinologist Paul Pelliot—contain numerous Zhuangzi fragments dating to the early Tang dynasty.
 Stein and Pelliot took most of the manuscripts back to Europe; they are presently held at the British Library and the Bibliothèque nationale de France.
 The Zhuangzi fragments among the manuscripts constitute approximately twelve chapters of Guo Xiang's edition.

 A Zhuangzi manuscript dating to the Muromachi period (1338–1573) is preserved in the Kōzan-ji temple in Kyoto; it is considered one of Japan's national treasures.
 The manuscript has seven complete selections from the outer and miscellaneous chapters, and is believed to be a close copy of a 7th-century annotated edition written by the Chinese Taoist master Cheng Xuanying.